This post may include affiliate links. Thank you for your support.

 Wondering what are the best sides dishes to serve with chickpea veggie piccata?
 Check out below for some dinner inspo:

-• Mash – Indulge in a luxuriously comforting meal and pair your Italian dinner with fluffy mashed potatoes, mash butternut squash, or mashed cauliflower (shown here).
+• Mash.
+Indulge in a luxuriously comforting meal and pair your Italian dinner with fluffy mashed rustic potatoes, mash butternut squash, or mashed cauliflower (shown here).

-• Noodles – If you prefer twirling noodles over ‘taters, serve your picatta over a pile of buttered noodles.
+• Pasta.
+If you prefer twirling noodles over ‘taters, serve your picatta over a pile of buttered noodles or even lemon couscous.

 Lightened up, yet downright delicious AND made meatless for the Monday win, this Lemon Piccata with chickpeas and parmesan mash is everything a meal makeover should be!